hydrusnetwork/hydrus/docs/developer_api.md

 :   200 and no content.

 !!! note "Careful"
-    `all my files` and `hydrus local file storage` are different!
+    `combined local file domains` and `hydrus local file storage` are different!

-    - Deleting from `all my files` sends files straight to the trash, no matter how many local file services they are in.
+    - Deleting from `combined local file domains` sends files straight to the trash, no matter how many local file services they are in.
-    - Deleting from `hydrus local file storage` removes files from the trash and triggers an immediate physical delete.
+    - Deleting from `hydrus local file storage` removes files from any local domain, including trash, and triggers an immediate physical delete.

     Check [here](advanced_multiple_local_file_services.md#meta_file_domains) for more info.

 If you specify a file service, the file will only be deleted from that location.
-Only local file domains are allowed (so you can't delete from a file repository or unpin from ipfs yet), or the umbrella `all my files` and `hydrus local file storage` domains.
-It defaults to `all my files`, which will delete from all local services (i.e. force sending to trash).
-Sending `hydrus local file storage` on a file already in the trash will trigger a physical file delete.
+Only local file domains are allowed (so you can't delete from a file repository or unpin from ipfs yet), or the umbrella `combined local file domains` and `hydrus local file storage` domains.
+It defaults to `combined local file domains`, which will delete from all local services (i.e. force-sending to trash).
+Sending `hydrus local file storage` on a file, be it already in the trash or not, will remove it from everywhere and trigger a physical file delete.

 ### **POST `/add_files/undelete_files`** { id="add_files_undelete_files" }